mayeedwin/composable-react-pwa-template/README.md

  - Create a new empty js file, **sw.js** in the **public** folder.
  - Copy the code snippet [in this folder](https://github.com/mayeedwin/custom-service-worker-react-app/blob/master/src/sw.js) to it.
- - Replace the code snippet in **serviceWorker.js** with the code snippet [serviceWorker.js](https://github.com/mayeedwin/custom-service-worker-react-app/blob/master/src/config/serviceWorker.js)
+ - Replace the code snippet in **serviceWorker.js** with the code snippet in the new [serviceWorker.js here](https://github.com/mayeedwin/custom-service-worker-react-app/blob/master/src/config/serviceWorker.js)

  ### Build your React PWA